December 14, 2018

 In most cases, on the large web, responsiveness means the site is adapting to the device screen size using media queries.

 Since Frank Chimero’s original article we know this is not enough.
 Why?
 There are too many devices, and there will be much more which cannot be covered by media queries.

-Instead, we should let every component of the site be aware of it’s size and respond accordingly to changes.
+Instead, we should let every component of the site be aware of its size and respond accordingly to changes.
 This way the final site can be assembled automagically even in unknown and uncertain conditions.

-This idea is familiar with React: every component is responsible of, and manages its own state.
+This idea is familiar with React: every component is in charge of, and manages its own state.
 That should be true also for plain CSS elements.
 There is a work in progress towards a general protocol but W3C, as usual, is catching up very slow, thus CSS Element Queries are not a standard yet.